xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 code fragment `IF ((((((A + B + C) < 0 ) AND ...`.

-When the parser is parsing this code, it knows after it  sees the IF token that a Boolean expression is supposed to be next.
+When the parser is parsing this code, it knows after it  sees the `IF` token that a Boolean expression is supposed to be next.
 So it can set up to begin evaluating such an expression.
-But the first expression in the example is an ARITHMETIC expression, A + B + C.
+But the first expression in the example is an ARITHMETIC expression, `A + B + C`.
 What's worse, at the point that the parser has read this  much of the input line `IF ((((((A`, it  still has no way of knowing which  kind  of  expression  it's